 Janet Frost conducts qualitative research on mathematics instructional practices and professional development.
-As the PI and co-PI in two U.S. Department of Education-funded professional development projects with middle school, high school, and college math faculty, she has focused on teacher rates and directions of change, as well as conducting research on innovative teaching and learning environments that occur outside professional development contexts.
+As the PI and co-PI in two U.S. Department of Education-funded professional development projects with middle school, high school, and college math faculty, she has focused on influences on mathematics teachers' practices and teacher change, as well as conditions for and outcomes of innovative approaches in STEM education.

 Dr. Frost teaches mathematics education and research courses in the Mathematics and Science Education Ph.D. and Middle Level Mathematics Endorsement Programs, as well as conducting research, outreach, and professional development to support student engagement and success in the STEM pipeline and health science careers.

 - 2011-2013 Berry Family Fellowship, Washington State University College of Education

 - Coomes, J. (Principal Investigator), Frost, J.H., Lee, H.S., & Lindeblad, K. (Co-PIs).
 (2012-2015).
 Riverpoint Advanced Mathematics Partnership - Algebra (RAMP-A).
 U. S. Department of Education No Child Left Behind Act of 2001 via the Office of Superintendent of Public Instruction and Washington Student Achievement Council.

 - Frost, J.H.(Principal Investigator), Coomes, J., Lindeblad, K. (Co-PIs)(2008-2013).
 Riverpoint Advanced Mathematics Partnership (RAMP) project; Building Capacity for College Readiness Standards (CRS) in Mathematics through 11-16 Teacher/Faculty Professional Learning Communities, U.S. Department of Education flow-through funding via the Washington Higher Education Coordinating Board.